Australian cooked and fresh Lobster, Sydney Fish Market, Sydney, New South Wales, Australia

-The sprawling Sydney Fish Market is considered the largest of its kind in the southern hemisphere.
-That means about 2,700 crates (or 50-55 tons) of more than 100 species of the freshest catch from Australia, New Zealand, and the Pacific Islands is sold every singleday.
-Simply browsing the stalls or downing fresh oysters on the Pyrmont waterfront is satisfying, but there are more unique ways to discover the market, whether it's through a cooking class at the Sydney Seafood School—the city’s oldest culinary institution—or a behind-the-scenes tour.
-The latter is the best way to learn about the market's daily auctioning system, and efforts to promote sustainability, including the allocation of a $10,000 environmental grant to a seafood business that supplies the market.
+The Sydney Fish Market hosts the largest daily fish auction in the southern hemisphere.
+That means about 2,700 crates (or 50-55 tons) of more than 100 species of the freshest catch from Australia, New Zealand, and the Pacific Islands is sold every single day.
+Simply browsing the stalls or downing fresh tiger prawns and Sydney rock oysters on the Pyrmont waterfront is satisfying, but there are more unique ways to discover the market, whether it’s through a cooking class at the Sydney Seafood School—the city’s oldest culinary institution—or a 6:40am behind-the-scenes tour.
+The latter is the best way to see the daily auction in action and learn about the market’s efforts to promote marine stewardship.

 Sydney's Freshest Seafood